kwarc93/audio-multieffect/README.md

 Audio quality is set to 24bit 48kHz.
 Audio latency is determined by the size of audio buffer, which by default is 128 samples that gives around 6ms in-out delay.

+Device stores its settings in a filesystem so they are persistent after power-off.
+User can also create, save & load their effect presets.

 ## Demo
 https://soundcloud.com/kwarc-1/sets/gmfx
 https://youtu.be/xXm61wA0C68?feature=shared